sian-wusidi/StegoGAN/README.md

 ## Acknowledgement
-We appreciate the open source code from [Cycle-GAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for base architecture.
+We are thankful for the great open-source code of [Cycle-GAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).